yuchenliu15/meddit/README.md

     - get `/communities/:id`
     - get `/communities/:id/posts`
       - get all posts for this community
+    - post {title, description, content, topic, symptoms} `/communities/:id/posts`
+      - add a new post to the community, symptoms are custom symptoms a user sets for the post, whereas a community's pinned post has static symptoms tied with it

   - comments
     - post {content, user_id} `/comments/`
     - get `/comments/`
       - all comments
     - get `/comments/:id`
   - posts
-    - post {title, description, content, topic, symptoms} `/posts/`
-      - create a new post, symptoms are custom symptoms a user sets for the post, whereas a community's pinned post has static symptoms tied with it

     - get `/posts/`
       - all posts
     - get `/posts/:id`